lukyyy9/cartonord/README.md

 This project consists of 4 microservices:

-- **front** - React frontend with MapLibre GL JS for map editing and visualization
+- **front** - React frontend with MapLibre GL JS for map editing (admin) and visualization (user)
-- **back** - Node.js/Express API server for data management
+- **back** - Node.js/Express microservice for maps management and authentication
-- **tile-server** - Express server for serving vector tiles from MBTiles files
+- **tile-server** - Node.js/Express microservice for serving vector tiles from MBTiles files
-- **tiler** - Microservice for generating tilesets using Tippecanoe
+- **tiler** - Node.js/Express microservice for generating tilesets using Tippecanoe

 ## Features